rectorphp/rector/packages/NodeTypeResolver/README.md

 services:
     YourApp\NodeTraverser:
         calls:
-            // @todo depends on NameResolver from PhpParser
+            // @todo depends on NameResolver from PhpParser - or resolve instead of it?
+            // @todo maybe add MetadataNodeVisitor and decouple these 2 into services, that would fix
+            // the previous issue
             - ['addNodeVisitor', ['@Rector\NodeTypeResolver\NodeVisitor\ClassAndMethodResolver']]
             - ['addNodeVisitor', ['@Rector\NodeTypeResolver\NodeVisitor\NamespaceResolver']]
 ```